Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 ## Getters
 ### getProperty(variable:String, ?allowMaps:Bool = false):Any
-Gets the specified Playstate's instance variable, the object itself, or the object's properties current value.
+Gets the specified Playstate's instance variable, stored variable, or the object's properties current value.
 The object refers to any sprite, text, and inserted storage variables.

 - `variable` - The Playstate's instance variable, object, or object properties to get the current value from.
 - `allowMaps` - An optional parameter, allows the ability to get the maps key-value pair elements; Default value: `false`.